Wish you could be more involved with the Bonneville County Democrats? Now’s your chance!

 Legislative District Chairs

-Serve as liaisons between the legislative districts and County Central committee.
+Serve as liaisons between the legislative districts and the County Central Committee.
 Because a leg district might be in more than one county, the chair should be prepared to help strengthen cross-county alliances and help support the counties involved.